Frequently Asked Questions

 A Health Care Directive must be written, signed and dated.
 You must be at least 16 years old and able to understand the consequences of your decision in order to make a Health Care Directive.

-It is a good idea to speak to your family doctor and obtain clarification on certain medical wishes that you may be considering for your Health Care Directive.
+It is a good idea to talk to your family doctor and discuss medical wishes that you may be considering for your Health Care Directive.

 You may want to give a copy to the proxy named in the health care directive and to your doctor for your medical records.
 It should be kept somewhere easily accessible in an emergency.